smtiitm/generate_Lipsync_videos/README.md

     ```bash
     pip install -r requirements.txt
     ```
+4. Currently the code uses our APIs for text-to-speech generation.
+You can use your own TTS API (make sure to use the correct payload given in `vtt_to_speech.py` file) URL in `srt_to_audio_original` file.
+The current APIs are local to the lab and can be requested via mail.

 ## Usage

 1. Edit the `run_script.sh` file to assign the paths to your original video and translated subtitles: